Ever started a crochet project just because the texture made your fingers itch to try it?

 KALINDA CROCHET SHAWL FREE PATTERN

-- Purchase the ad-free, printable PDF with stitch chart here on ETSY or here on Ravelry.
+Grab the printable PDF version with a stitch chart and stitch tracker on Etsy or Ravelry.

 The triangular shawl crochet pattern you make following this pattern is yours you are free to sell it, as long as you credit MyCrochetory as original designer.
 For more information, please, read Terms Page.